+The credit check for a Grad PLUS loan applicant will be valid for 180 days from the date of application.
 A loan request may be denied if there’s an adverse credit rating.
-If this happens, it’s recommended that you contact the Direct Loan Servicing Center at 1-800-557-7394 or their website to confirm why the loan was denied, and explore the appeal process.
-There’s also the option to reapply for the loan with an eligible endorser (cosigner).
+If this happens, it’s recommended that you contact the Direct Loan Servicing Center at 1-800-557-7394 or visit their website to confirm why the loan was denied and explore the appeal process.
+Otherwise, there is the option to reapply for the loan with an eligible endorser (cosigner).

 Students who obtain a Grad PLUS loan after documenting extenuating circumstances or obtaining an eligible endorser (cosigner) will be required to complete special PLUS loan counseling.
 This additional loan counseling is in addition to the Grad PLUS loan entrance counseling.

-The Alternative Loan is a non-Federal loan and should be used as a last resort.
-Approval for an Alternative Loan is contingent upon your credit rating.
+Alternative loans are non-Federal loans and should be used as a last resort.
+Approval for an alternative loan is contingent upon your credit rating.
 A loan request may be denied if there’s an adverse credit rating.
 If this happens, it’s recommended that you to contact the lender to appeal the decision or reapply with a cosigner.
-Learn more about alternative loan options
+Learn more about alternative loan options.